xiaodan29/SQL_Project/cleaning_data.md

 - In the sales report, the number of the ration has too many decimal places, needs to be clean by only 2 decimal places

+- In "all session" table, there are too many duplicate values in " visitId" column, which needs to be cleaned

 Queries: